andreshungbz/simple-task-manager/README.md

 There are some `vitest` tests in the `tests` folder that can be run to conduct certain input validation when operating on a task.
 It uses a number a `fetch` requests and examines the reponse headers to enure they are what expected.
 There are some assumptions to note in the comments.

-To run the tests, **ensure** the server is running, open a new terminal, and run the following command:
+To run the tests, **ENSURE** the server is running, open a new terminal, and run the following command:

 > [!NOTE]
 > The tests **WILL** fail if the server is not running.